| EXECUTIVE SUMMARY

 and world population growth.

-33. We must take care that our activities should not
+33. We must take care that our activities should not give the appearance to the LDCs of an industrialized

 country policy directed against the LDCs.
 Caution must